romainducrocq/wheelcc/README.md

 [Lib]:
     -l<libname>  links with a library file

-FILE:            .c file to compile
+FILES:           list of .c files to compile
 ```

 ****